targetteal/o2-pt/rule-book.md

 #### Objections

 An objection is a reason why the proposal would cause harm to the _Circle_ and move it backwards.
-The Facilitator can ask questions to help the objector understand if his or her objection is valid.
+The _Facilitator_ can ask questions to help the objector understand if his or her objection is valid.
 These questions must evaluate:

 1. **Degradation**.
 The objection is about some harm that the proposal would cause to the _Circle_.
 This harm must be explained.
 2. **Causality**.
 The objection must be caused by the proposal in order to be valid.
 3. **Data-based**.
 The objection is based on current data or past experience.
 In other words, it's not an anticipation of future events.
 However, if the claimed harm is so disastrous that the _Circle_ would not be able to adapt in the future, then the objection can be predictive and this criteria can be disconsidered.
 4. **Role-related**.
 The objection affects one of the objector _Roles_ in the _Circle_.

-When validating objections, the Facilitator should not judge the accuracy of the arguments presented, but only if they were presented with a logical reasoning and are thus reasonable.
+When validating objections, the _Facilitator_ should not judge the accuracy of the arguments presented, but only if they were presented with a logical reasoning and are thus reasonable.
 Valid objections are moved to integration.

 #### Rule Book violation objection

 Any participant can raise a "Rule Book violation objection" if he or she deems the proposal violates one of the rules described in this Rule Book.
 For example, one might say that a proposal is not a valid output for the _Adapt Mode_.

-In this case, the Facilitator can ask the Secretary to decide whether this is true or not.
+In this case, the _Facilitator_ can ask the _Secretary_ to decide whether this is true or not.
 This special objection does not need to be validated using the criteria described in this section.
 Rule Book violation objections must be integrated normally.

 ### Integration

-After harvesting valid objections, the Facilitator must guide their integration to the proposal.
+After harvesting valid objections, the _Facilitator_ must guide their integration to the proposal.
 One objection should be integrated at a time.
 The goal is to craft an amended proposal that would solve the original tension without causing the objection.

-If the proposal is amended, the Facilitator must give another opportunity to the participants to raise objections.
+If the proposal is amended, the _Facilitator_ must give another opportunity to the participants to raise objections.

-If a proposal is taking too much time to integrate, the Facilitator can discard the proposal entirely in order to move to the next tension list item.
+If a proposal is taking too much time to integrate, the _Facilitator_ can discard the proposal entirely in order to move to the next tension list item.

 ### Asynchronous Proposals

 Structural changes can be proposed outside _Circle Meetings_ and are automatically adopted if all _Circle Members_ declare that they don't have any objections.
 If any objections are raised, the proposal must be escalated to the _Adapt Mode_ of a _Circle Meeting_.

-It's up to the Secretary to define how this process is accomplished.
+It's up to the _Secretary_ to define how this process is accomplished.

 ## Select Mode

-The goal of the _Select Mode_ is to select _Circle Members_ to fill the three structural _Roles_: Facilitator, Secretary and Inner Link.
+The goal of the _Select Mode_ is to select _Circle Members_ to fill the three structural _Roles_: _Facilitator_, _Secretary_ and _Inner Link_.

-Anyone in the _Circle_ can ask for the Facilitator to jump to the _Select Mode_ and perform an election for one of the three elected _Roles_.
+Anyone in the _Circle_ can ask for the _Facilitator_ to jump to the _Select Mode_ and perform an election for one of the three elected _Roles_.
 If that is the case, this should be done immediately.

 The process of electing the three structural _Roles_ must be done only inside a _Circle Meeting_.

-The Facilitator must facilitate an election process, considering the following rules:
+The _Facilitator_ must facilitate an election process, considering the following rules:

-- Every _Circle Member_ is eligible for all three elected _Roles_, with the exception of the person who fills the External Link mode, which is not eligible as Facilitator or Inner Link.
+- Every _Circle Member_ is eligible for all three elected _Roles_, with the exception of the person who fills the _Outer Link_ mode, which is not eligible as _Facilitator_ or _Inner Link_.
-- If there is a tie, the Facilitator can chose one of the following criteria to untie:
+- If there is a tie, the _Facilitator_ can chose one of the following criteria to untie:
   - The person who named him or herself, if only one of the tied candidates has;
-  - The person who is already filling the role, if only one of the tied candidates is;
+  - The person who is already filling the _Role_, if only one of the tied candidates is;
   - Random;
-- The person who fills the External Link role cannot be elected as Facilitator or Inner Link of the same _Circle_.
+- The person who fills the _Outer Link_ _Role_ cannot be elected as _Facilitator_ or _Inner Link_ of the same _Circle_.
-- Only _Circle Members_ are eligible as Facilitator, Secretary or Inner Link.
+- Only _Circle Members_ are eligible as _Facilitator_, _Secretary_ or _Inner Link_.

 For examples of election processes for the _Select Mode_, see the **Pattern Library**.